alexrodi/Modulate-Synth/README.md

 Bin folder - All the patches and dependencies
 Readme file
 Century Gothic font for OSX (install this first!)
-2 aliases for an example patch and a layout of all the modules - it is recommended to use only one of them (because they share the same preset file and midi mapping file)
+2 aliases: One with an example Patch (MODULATE!) and one where it showcases all of the modules (MODULATE!
+Showcase) - it is recommended to *use only one of them* (because they share the same preset file and midi mapping file)

 To create a new modular patch/work one should copy the entire folder (a solution will come up in the future as this is not a desirable aspect but it is the only way up untill now to keep presets and midi mappings separate)